craftercms/docs/source/reference/modules/deployer/index.rst

 where:

-  - ``engineURL`` and ``engineManagementToken`` is used for calling Engine APIs, and the environment variables (*env:VARIABLE_NAME*) values are set in the ``crafter-setenv.sh`` file
+  - ``engineURL`` and ``engineManagementToken``are required for calling Engine APIs, and the environment variables (*env:VARIABLE_NAME*) values are set in the ``crafter-setenv.sh`` file
-  - ``studioURL`` and ``studioManagementToken`` is required for calling Studio APIs, and the environment variables (*env:VARIABLE_NAME*) values are set in the ``crafter-setenv.sh`` file
+  - ``studioURL`` and ``studioManagementToken``are required for calling Studio APIs, and the environment variables (*env:VARIABLE_NAME*) values are set in the ``crafter-setenv.sh`` file

 """"""""""""""""""""""""""
 Target Configuration Files
 """"""""""""""""""""""""""
-Each deployment target has it's own YAML configuration file, where the properties of the target and it's entire deployment pipeline is specified.
+Each deployment target has its own YAML configuration file, where the properties of the target and its entire deployment pipeline are specified.
-Without this file the Deployer doesn't know of the existence of the target.
-By default these configuration files reside under ``./config/targets`` (in the case of the CrafterCMS installed on a server, they're under ``CRAFTER_HOME/data/deployer/targets``).
+Without this file, the Deployer doesn't know of the target's existence.
+By default, these configuration files reside under ``./config/targets`` (in the case of the CrafterCMS installed on a server, they're under ``CRAFTER_HOME/data/deployer/targets``).

-Target configurations vary a lot between authoring and delivery, since an authoring target works on a local repository while a delivery target pulls the files from a remote repository.
+Target configurations vary a lot between authoring and delivery since an authoring target works on a local repository while a delivery target pulls the files from a remote repository.
 But target configurations between the same environment don't change a lot.
 Having said that, the following two examples can be taken as a base for most authoring/delivery target configuration files: